ffund/intro-ml-tss21/slides/5-logistic-regression.md

 $$ w^{t+1} = w^t + \alpha \sum_{i=1}^n \left(y_i - \langle w^t,x_i \rangle \right) x_i $$

 and has a similar intuition.
+In both cases, we compute the difference between the true value $y$ and the model output.
 If your model output is much larger (e.g. more positive) than $y$, you shift your prediction in the negative direction.
 If your model output is smaller than $y$, you shift your prediction in the positive direction.

 :::